linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/01 Introduction to Derivatives.md

 Credit Risk.
 As the short-seller, you have an obligation to the lender to return the wine.
 The lender fears that you will renegel on this obligation.
 This concern can be addressed with collateral: After you sell the wine, the lender can hold the money you received from selling the wine.
 You have an obligation to return the wine; the lender keeps the money in the event that you don't.

 Holding on to the money will help the lender feel more secure, but after thinking the matter over, the lender will likely want more from you than just the current value of the wine.
 Suppose you borrow \$5000 worth of wine.
-What happens, the lender will think, if the price of that particular wine rises 1 week later to\$ 6000?
+What happens, the lender will think, if the price of that particular wine rises 1 week later to \$6000?
 This is a \$1000 loss on your short-sale.
 In order to return the wine, you will have to pay \$6000 for wine you just sold for \$5000.
 Perhaps you cannot afford the extra \$1000 and you will fail to return the borrowed wine.
 The lender, thinking ahead, will be worried at the outset about this possibility and will ask you to provide more than the \$5000 the wine is worth—say, an extra \$1000.
 This extra amount is called a haircut and serves to protect the lender against your failure to return the wine when the price rises.[13]
 In practice, short-sellers must have funds—called capital—to be able to pay haircuts.
 The amount of capital places a limit on their ability to short-sell.

 Scarcity.
 As the short-seller, do you need to worry about the short-sale proceeds?
 The lender is going to have 6000 of your money.
 Most of this, however, simply reflects your obligation, and we could ask a trustworthy third party, such as a bank, to hold the money so the lender cannot abscond with it.
 However, when you return the wine, you are going to want your money back, plus interest.
 This raises the question: What rate of interest will the lender pay you?
 Over the course of the short-sale, the lender can invest your money, earning, say, 6\%.
 The lender could offer to pay you 4\% on the funds, thinking to keep as a fee the 2\% difference between the 6\% earned on the money and the 4\% paid to you.
 What happens if the lender and borrower negotiate?